flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 Oh, gentle-hearted reader.
 Your dedication to learning has touched my heart.
 I shall answer your query: Clojure places compiled files under `*compile-path*`, which is `classes` by default.
 Therefore, `classes` must exist and be accessible from the classpath.
-You'll noticed that there's a `classes` directory in the git repo with a `.gitkeep` file in it.
-Never change, dear reader.
+You'll notice that there's a `classes` directory in the git repo with a `.gitkeep` file in it.
+Never change, dear, inquisitive reader.
 Never!

 Now that we've compiled our Clojure program, let's get it running: